-This study focuses on two primary data sources.
+This study focused on two primary data sources.
 The first is a compiled document of public comments submitted in response to a draft version of the Sixth Basic Environmental Plan ("案"; An).
-This document, provided as a PDF file, contains summaries of the public comments and the corresponding administrative replies.
-The file was converted from PDF to Excel using Adobe Acrobat and then preprocessed to produce a CSV file (hereafter referred to as the "Public Comment File").
+This document, provided as a PDF file, contains summaries of the public comments and corresponding administrative replies.
+Using Adobe Acrobat, the file was converted from PDF to Excel and then preprocessed to produce a CSV file (hereafter referred to as the "Public Comment File").
 In this file, each comment and its corresponding administrative reply are organized in separate columns, maintaining a one-to-one correspondence.

-The second target is the revised draft ("答申案": Tōshin-An), which was developed based on the public comments received.
-A PDF version of this draft explicitly highlights changes made in response to public comments1.
-This file was first converted from PDF to MS Word using Adobe Acrobat, then further converted to Filtered HTML format via Microsoft Office.
+The second target is the revised draft ("答申案"; Toshin-An), which was developed based on the public comments received.
+A PDF version of this draft explicitly highlights the changes made in response to public comments1.
+Using Adobe Acrobat, this file was first converted from PDF to MS Word and then further converted to the Filtered HTML format via Microsoft Office.
 From this HTML file, the textual changes were extracted and compiled into a CSV file (hereafter referred to as the "Change Log File").
-This file contains a sequential change ID, page number, inserted text, and deleted text in separate columns.
+This file contains the sequential change ID, page number, inserted text, and deleted text in separate columns.
 An example output is shown in Table 1.